efficomp/culebra/README.md

 ## 📖 Documentation

-Culebra is fully documented in its [github-pages] (https://efficomp.github.io/culebra/).
+Culebra is fully documented in its [github-pages](https://efficomp.github.io/culebra/).
 You can also generate its docs from the source code.
 Simply change directory to the `doc` subfolder and type in `make html`, the documentation will be under `build/html`.
-You will need [Sphinx] (https://www.sphinx-doc.org/en/master/) to build the documentation.
+You will need [Sphinx](https://www.sphinx-doc.org/en/master/) to build the documentation.

 ---